lchsk/blog/source/posts/how-to-set-up-googletest-library-from-source.md

 ---
-title: How to set up googletest library from source?
+title: How to install googletest library?
 created: 2018-05-18T00:00:00Z
-description: The following guide provides instructions on how to compile and add googletest to a C++ project.
-It will use pkg-config to obtain compiler flags and can be used with a build system such as cmake.
+description: The following guide provides instructions on how to compile and add googletest (gtest) to a C++ project.
+See how to compile and install googletest and googlemock.
+Use pkg-config to obtain compiler flags.
+Then set up the libraries to build your cmake project.
-keywords: googletest, c++, compilation, unit testing, library, pkg-config, linux, cmake, mocking, tests
+keywords: googletest, c++, compilation, unit testing, gtest, googletest installation, googlemock, library, pkg-config, linux, cmake, mocking, tests, how to install gtest, gtest build, build googletest, how to build googletest, gtest installation
+slug: how-to-set-up-googletest-library-from-source
 ---

-I've noticed that setting up googletest (C++ unit testing library) can be tricky.
-When starting a new project, I had problems integrating googletest despite having no such problems with other libraries.
+Setting up googletest (or gtest, C++ unit testing library) can be tricky.
+When starting a new project, integrating googletest can be problematic, despite having no such issues with other libraries.

 The following guide provides instructions on how to compile and add googletest to a C++ project.
-It will use `pkg-config` to obtain compiler flags and can be used with a build system such as cmake.
+It uses `pkg-config` to obtain compiler flags and works with build systems such as `cmake`.

-It is intended to work on Ubuntu but might work on other systems.
+It was tested on Ubuntu but might work on other systems as well.

 ## Download and compile googletest

-Download latest release from [https://github.com/google/googletest/releases](https://github.com/google/googletest/releases)
+Download the latest release from [https://github.com/google/googletest/releases](https://github.com/google/googletest/releases)

 ```bash
 wget https://github.com/google/googletest/archive/release-1.8.0.tar.gz
 ```

-and extract it
+and extract it:

 ```bash
 tar xzf release-1.8.0.tar.gz
 cd googletest-release-1.8.0
 ```

-After than, we can compile it:
+After that, we can compile it:

 ```bash
 mkdir build && cd build